AI Chat labeling

 Metrics

-A metric defines a specific piece of information to be extracted or calculated from a chat.
+A metric is a specific piece of information to be extracted or calculated from a chat.
 Each metric is configured with a type, a data source, and specific instructions for the AI.

-Processing a chat transcript with the AI consumes AI Labeling Tokens.
+Processing a chat transcript with the AI consumes AI Labeling Credits.
+We've tied the use of Credits to the number of Chat conversations and number of metrics.

 Data Sources